viatsko/awesome-vscode/README.md

 - [Mark down preview](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) - Markdown Preview Enhanced is an extension that provides you with many useful functionalities such as automatic scroll sync, math typesetting, mermaid, PlantUML, pandoc, PDF export, code chunk, presentation writer, etc. A lot of its ideas are inspired by Markdown Preview Plus and RStudio Markdown.

+# Online Courses

+## Visual Studio Code Power User Course (commercial)

+After 10 years with Sublime Text, [Ahmad Awais](https://twitter.com/MrAhmadAwais/) switched to VSCode, built [Shades of Purple theme](https://marketplace.visualstudio.com/items?itemName=ahmadawais.shades-of-purple), and spent over a 1,000 hours perfecting his setup.
+He has lanched a VSCode Power User Course to help you switch today.
+You can bring all your custom settings from the previous editor and learn the power user workflows for HTML/CSS, Git/GitHub & Open Source, supercharged Markdown, and everything from JavaScript to PHP, Go, Python, C++, C#, ROR.
+In this course, you'll also learn to install/setup 50+ Extensions.

+- [VSCode.pro](https://vscode.pro/) - 📺 Huge five hours 65 videos VSCode course.
+- [Ahmad Awais](https://twitter.com/MrAhmadAwais/) - 🙌 Creator of Shades of Purple theme.
+Core Developer for WP/JS.
+OSS Dev Advocate.

 # Contribute

 Contributions welcome!
 Read the [contribution guidelines](CONTRIBUTING.md) first.

 # License

+I am providing code and resources in this repository to you under an open source license.
+Because this is my personal repository, the license you receive to my code and resources is from me and not my employer (Microsoft).

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)